factorial/paradigm/README.md

 Templates MUST:

-1. Ignore the PaTMo \_template value.
-2. Ignore out-of-scope PaTMo values.
+1. Ignore out-of-scope PaTMo values.
 Stay in your scope.
-3. Loop through the \_children array in whatever order is deemed appropriate.
+2. Loop through the \_children array in whatever order is deemed appropriate.
-4. Support 0 to inifinitely many values in the \_children array.
+3. Support 0 to inifinitely many values in the \_children array.
-5. Safely render the template data not found in \_children no matter what value is found there.
+4. Safely render the template data not found in \_children no matter what value is found there.
 Make no assumptions.
-6. Be written in such a way that a request could be fulfilled according to spec using only that template, no matter how minor the template.
+5. Be written in such a way that a request could be fulfilled according to spec using only that template, no matter how minor the template.

 #### HTML Templates

 I'm trying to make this thing not HTML specific, but let's be honest, compared to XML, JSON, etc. HTML has a lot of weird rules and exceptions.

-Thus, to fulfill item 6 above, HTML templates MUST:
+Thus, to fulfill imperative 5 above, that all templates MUST be written in such a way that a request could be fulfilled using only that template, HTML templates MUST:

 1. Be wrapped in an <html></html> tag.
 It's HTML, so declare it.
 2. Include their own CSS style declarations in their own <head></head> tag.